-The three stages of the application process are:
+The stages of the application process are:

 - essay questions

-Application question: ‘Please describe one innovation that you expect to see in the construction industry in the next ten years to support the Sustainability agenda?’
+Application question: ‘Please describe one innovation that you expect to see in the construction industry in the next ten years to support the sustainability agenda?’

 Laing O’Rourke is looking for an answer that focuses on an innovation that you would expect to see in the construction industry – not just one that you’d like to see.
-It also gives you a hint that you might want to cover why you would expect to see it: is there, or will there be, significant demand for it?
-What is this driven by?
-What challenge or problem does the innovation address?
-Think also about how you would define the words ‘innovation’ and ‘sustainability’.
+It also gives you a hint that you might want to cover why you would expect to see it and the impacts it might have.
+For example:

 Application question: ‘What is your favourite project from the industry and why?’